LavenderFive/aptos-ansible/README.md

 ## Usage

 ### main.yml playbook
-This will do the initial setup and installation of a node.
-Note that it will *NOT* download the required files from the aptos core repo (yet!).
+This will do the initial setup and installation of a public node.
+Note that it will *NOT* download the required files from the aptos core repository, but instead utilizes local files.
 Once this has been run, you will need to manually download and set up the various files needed.

 #### 1. copy inventory.yml.example
 The inventory is the `rosetta stone` of the playbook.
 Copy over the example and fill in your variables.